Get your project off the ground with our next virtual training workshop - October 21st at 7pm!

 In terms of shape, a gable-fronted dormer is the most common type, with a double pitched roof made from two sloping sides.
 A shed-style addition features a flat top that projects out from the existing roof at a shallower angle.
 Curved designs, such as eyebrow and segmental structures, are also possible and will be sure to add a wealth of wow factor to your existing property’s design.

 Some companies offer a fixed price contract before the build begins, so you’re armed with cost certainty from the start.
-This will help to manage your finances without the concern of going over budget – keep scrolling to read more about how much a dormer loft conversion costs.
+This will help to manage your finances without the concern of going over budget – keep scrolling to find out how much a dormer loft conversion costs in the UK.

-To determine whether your roof space is an appropriate candidate for a dormer loft conversion, head height is one of the first aspects to look at.
-With traditional roofs, built before the 1960s, you’ll need around 2.2m-2.4m of clear height for a straightforward conversion.
+To determine whether your roof space is an appropriate candidate for a modern dormer loft conversion, head height is one of the first aspects to look at.
+With traditional roofs, built before the 1960s, you’ll need around 2.2m-2.4m of clear height for a straightforward dormer building project.
 Modern trussed roofs require more structural alterations (removing braces and reinforcing), so you may need more like 2.4m-2.6m to enable the works.

-A small addition will still provide your space with valuable daylight and add a design feature that can be used for a desk, sitting area or even a sink if you’re creating a dormer loft conversion for an bathroom or kitchen.
+A small dormer design will still provide your space with valuable daylight and add a design feature that can be used for a desk, sitting area or even a sink if you’re creating a dormer for an bathroom or kitchen.

 First, your contractor will strip back the existing roof of the property.
 The dormer itself is usually constructed from timber, comprising a roof, side walls (cheeks) and a front wall that typically faces the back garden.
 Next, the structure is clad in your material of choice and the glazing installed to make it watertight.

 An opening is cut into the existing rafters to make way for the new structure.
-The remaining rafters will often be supported by the dormer, though depending on the size of the opening that has been cut additional reinforcements may be needed.
+The remaining rafters will often be supported by the dormer extension, though depending on the size of the opening that has been cut additional reinforcements may be needed.

 “Next, a new floor is added internally, as well as first fix plumbing and electrics,” says Rob from Simply Loft.
 “We then create a new opening leading up from the first floor leading to the loft for the staircase to be installed.
 The final jobs are plastering, second fix plumbing and electrics, followed by fascias and gutters to the exterior.”